Nizam54/stateful_loader/README.md

 hideLoading();
 ```

-3. Override mixin methods to customize the loader experience
+3. Override mixin methods only if needed, to customize the loader experience

 ```dart
 class MyHomePageState extends State<MyHomePage> with LoadingWidget {